-As the sales analyst for Adventure Works Cycles, you have been asked to forecast the sales of products for the next year.
-In particular, you have been asked to compare forecasts for the different regions and product lines.
+As the sales analyst for Adventure Works Cycles, you have been asked to forecast the sales of individual products for the next year.
+In particular, you have been asked to find peak times for bike sales and to learn how sales lead or lag with regard to region.
 Additionally, you have been asked to determine whether sales of different products vary depending on the time of the year.

-To find the requested information, in this lesson you will summarize the company's sales data at the monthly level, and you will also summarize sales figures by three regions: Europe, North America, and the Pacific.
+To find the requested information, in this lesson you will investigate the company's data at the monthly level, and you will also divide sales into three regions: Europe, North America, and the Pacific.

 After you complete the tasks in this lesson, you will be able to answer the following questions:

-How do the sales of different bike models change over time?
+How do the sales of different bike versions interact over time?

-To complete the tasks in this lesson, which are listed below, you will use the AdventureWorksDW2012 data source that you created in Lesson 1: Creating the Intermediate Data Mining Solution (Intermediate Data Mining Tutorial).
+To complete the tasks in this lesson, you will use the AdventureWorksDW2008 data source that you created in Lesson 1: Creating the Intermediate Data Mining Solution (Intermediate Data Mining Tutorial).